 Obtaining the canibus may present certain difficulties, but the variety known as canibus sativa grows as a common weed, often unrecognized, everywhere in Europe, Asia and parts of Africa; besides being cultivated as a crop for the manufacture of rope.
 In the Americas, while often discouraged, its cousin, called canibus indica, has been observed even in city window boxes.
 It should be picked and dried as soon as it has gone to seed and while the plant is still green.” – Alice B Toklas

-I include Storm Crow’s notes on the spice effects on cannabis in my recipe, which I am confident will find favor with those Citizens who indulge.
+I include Storm Crow’s notes on the spice effects on cannabis in my recipe, Citizens.
 Feel free to try this recipe without the addition of Hashish, as it is both delicious and healthful all on its own!
 I specify cultured butter in this recipe as it is the closest we have to smen, the aged, cultured butter typically used in Morocco.